joepatmckenna/xyz/app/src/routes/posts/dont-spread-your-attention-too-thin.md

 <img src={MaeVsWeightDensity} alt="Error from clipping attention weights" width="100%"/>

-This suggests that a decent amout of computation cost can be realized by sparsifying the attention weights without having a huge impact on performance.
-But one would need to do a more comprehensive analysis with a full Transformer on real data to have confidence in that suggestion.
+This suggests that a decent amount of computation can be avoided by sparsifying the attention weights without having much impact on the overall performance of a Transformer.
+But a more comprehensive analysis with a full Transformer model on real data would inspire more confidence in that suggestion.

 ### Scaled Dot-Product Attention Implementations